 Ted Shawn was the first choreographer to introduce carefully researched interpretations of Native American dance to audiences in North America, Europe, and Asia.

 Beginning in the 1910s, when prominent dance critics were utterly dismissive of Native American dance, Shawn formed a high opinion of it—a view that was confirmed when he witnessed a complete Hopi ceremony in 1924.

 This according to “The American Indian imagery of Ted Shawn” by Jane Sherman (Dance chronicle XII/3 pp. 366–382).
-We were not able to locate a video of one of Shawn’s Indian-themed dances; below, we offer what may or may not be one of his cowboy-themed dances.
+Below, a brief documentary on the choreographer, dancer, and teacher.

 Related post: St. Denis and Radha